diasmashikov/go-compressor/README.md

 A powerful and scalable solution for **image compression**, supporting both **lossless compression** with the standard library (`pkg/image`) and **lossy compression** using `pngquant`.
 The project is designed with future enhancements in mind, including:

 - **Batch Processing**: Enable efficient compression of large-scale image datasets, ranging from gigabytes to terabytes.
 - **Open API Integration**: Provide a public API endpoint for seamless image compression task automation.
 - **Extended File Format Support**: Expand compression capabilities to include JPEG and other popular image formats.
 - **Microservice Architecture**: Build a modular architecture to support additional services, such as high-performance video compression.

+You can access it by following this link: [gofilecompress.com](https://gofilecompress.com)

 ## Table of Contents